apereo/cas/cas-server-documentation/installation/Maven-Overlay-Installation.md

 You may have your own corporate standard parent that you need to use, or you may just prefer to explicitly declare all your Maven configuration.

-If you don’t want to use the spring-boot-starter-parent, you can still keep the benefit of the dependency management (but not the plugin management) by using a `scope=import` dependency:
+If you don’t want to use the `cas-server-support-bom`, you can still keep the benefit of the dependency management (but not the plugin management) by using a `scope=import` dependency: